Nagendra1997/mesibo-documentation/android_custom_tutorial.md

         config.messageListTitle = "New Messages";

 ```
-Now if you dont want to show recent contacted users at top you can set `showRecentInForward` to `false'
+Now if you dont want to show recent contacted users at top you can set `showRecentInForward` to `false`

 ```java
 MesiboUI.Config config = MesiboUI.getConfig();